 While the individual who has no vision or hearing does not process information like others and there may not be labels for these experiences, nevertheless they do form memories.
 All humans start in the place of having sensory experiences without names or labels.
 Though we continue to have these experiences throughout our lives, once we are able to share these experiences with others they take on deeper meaning.

 Co-Construction of the Story – Enter the Supporting Actor

 Our memory of a tactile experience or the tactile element of an overall experience varies with each individual.
 Some of us have strong tactile memories of the way the grass felt under our bare feet or the way a certain fabric felt on our skin.
 While we can talk to others about these tactile experiences, our students who are deafblind may not have the formal language needed to support this conversation.
 Sharing the tactile experience, and thereby co-constructing a memory, enables us to use gestures and touch to communicate and over time build mutually understood formal language about the shared experience.
 (To learn more about this, see also Vygotsky’s theories of the Zone of Proximal Development and Dialogicality .)

-In the video that follows we see an example of Gunnar Vege and his student sharing an experience with a crab.
+In the video, Ingrid and the Crab (Initially), that follows we see an example of Gunnar Vege and his student sharing an experience with a crab.
 This is an emotional experience for Inge which Gunnar heightens with his intense body movements as he shares in the exploration of the crab.

 One of the keys to engaging with the young woman is the tactile emotional tension that Gunnar creates to engage her.
 He shares his excitement through increasing the size of his movements, and exaggerating their speed and intensity.
 He does this in the same way we might use different vocal intonations or facial expressions to convey excitement or sadness when we speak.
 Emotion can also be expressed tactually, through our body, by the tenseness of our muscles, the rhythm and speed of our movement, and the animation of our gestures.